 How to pass your driving test

-We've enlisted Noel Gaughan, Driving Instructor to the Stars gives you the best advice on how to pass your driving test - he's helped the likes of Adele, James McAvoy and One Direction’s Nial Horan to pass their driving tests!
+We've enlisted Noel Gaughan, Driving Instructor to the Stars, to give you the best advice on how to pass your driving test.
+He's helped the likes of Adele, James McAvoy and One Direction’s Nial Horan to pass their driving tests!